CrimsonNynja/PHP-Trees/README.md

 All tests are written un PHP Unit, and all code is written in the PSR-4 standards

 # Future Plans
-completion of iterator integration / tree traversal deleting from the binary tree custom comparitors for inserting any type
+completion of iterator integration / tree traversal\
-2-3 tree
+custom comparitors for inserting any type\
-balanced binary tree
+tree balancing options\
+returning as ordered array\
+2-3 tree\
+Heep\
+B-Tree\
+Rope\
 search types (depth first search breadth first search, etc)